The Goose Girl: Variants

 The story uses the false bride plot with a good-hearted princess being seized by her maid and turned into a common goose girl.
 It is similar to other AT-533 tales like the American "The Golden Bracelet".
 These motifs are also found, centered on a male character, in The Lord of Lorn and the False Steward (Child ballad 271) and the chivalric romance Roswall and Lillian.

 In the 13th century, the tale became attached to Bertrada of Laon, the mother of Charlemagne.

 Adaptations

 Film adaptations

-Despite the story being viewed as obscure, there have been many film versions, from countries ranging from Germany to even America.
+Despite the story being viewed as obscure, there have been many film versions, from countries ranging from Germany to even the United States.
 Falada is often restored to life in film versions, or even spared entirely.
 While the Queen is implied to have died in the original story, many versions also have her survive to expose the false bride at the wedding.
 The false bride's motive for suggesting such a cruel punishment varies by retelling; in some, she is simply too ignorant to recognize herself, others have her play along to keep the charade, and others imply she has believed the king is talking about the true bride.
 Such film versions include: